Laboratory Evaluation of the Lupus Anticoagulant found in Antiphospholipid Syndrome (Online CE Course)

 Additional Information

-Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
-This course is also appropriate for medical laboratory science students, pathology residents, and other healthcare personnel who are responsible for prescribing and administering antiplatelet and anticoagulant medications.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, laboratory supervisors, and laboratory managers.
+This course is also appropriate for MLS and MLT students, pathology residents, and other healthcare personnel who are responsible for prescribing and administering antiplatelet and anticoagulant medications.

-Reviewer Information: Andrea G. Gordon, M.Ed, MT(ASCP)SH, has over 25 years of experience as a Program Director for various laboratory science programs.
+Andrea G. Gordon, M.Ed, MLS(ASCP)SH, has over 25 years of experience as a Program Director for various laboratory science programs.
 She has approximately 5 years of experience as an administrator in higher education as a VP and Director of Education.
 Additionally, she has over 15 years of experience as a volunteer for NAACLS.

 How to Subscribe